 top of page

-Canna
+Getting to Canna

-You can sail from Rum to Canna on the MV Loch Nevis (Caledonian MacBrayne service) every day through summer except Tuesday and Thursday.
+You can sail from Mallaig to Canna on the MV Loch Nevis (Caledonian MacBrayne service) every day through summer except Tuesday and Thursday.
 The 1hr boat trip offers up beautiful views and the chance to view seabirds and a variety of marine-life.
 Bella Jane boat trips also offer regular RIB trips over to Canna throughout the summer months (April - Sept).

 Arriving in Canna